RACE-Game/race/examples/raffle/README.md

     pub balance: u64,
 }

+impl From<PlayerJoin> for Player {
+    fn from(value: PlayerJoin) -> Self {
+        Self {
+            addr: value.addr,
+            balance: value.balance,
+        }
+    }
+}

 #[derive(BorshDeserialize, BorshSerialize)]
 #[game_handler]
 struct Raffle {
-    previous_winner: Option<String>,
+    last_winner: Option<String>,
+    players: Vec<Player>,
     random_id: RandomId,
-    next_draw: u64,
+    draw_time: u64,
-    players: Vec<Player>,
 }
 ```

 Firstly, we need a vector of `Player` to represent all participants.
-A game handler must track the player status itself.
-Here, only
+A game handler must track the player status.
+For each player, we save its
-address and balance is required for a player state.
+address and balance.

 Secondly, we need to track all random ids used in the game.
 In a
 raffle, we only need one randomness, saved as `random_id`.
 The zero